RNA Lasso® Probes

-The compromise between efficacy and specificity is never ideal and is in large part responsible for the significant variability in output that plagues the use of microarray and other hybridization-based assays.
+The compromise between efficacy and specificity is in large part responsible for the significant signal variability that plagues the use of microarrays and other hybridization-based assays.
 While the diagnostics industry has focused on improvements in probe immobilization and data analysis, there is a need for improvements in probe design that addresses the specificity-sensitivity tradeoff.
-SomaGenics has developed the RNA lasso detection platform to fulfill this need.
+SomaGenics developed its RNA Lasso® detection platform to fulfill this need.

 Lassos are an ideal combination of efficiency, sensitivity and specificity